Generic Name: fluocinolone acetonide

 Topical corticosteroids can be absorbed from normal intact skin.
 Inflammation and/or other disease processes in the skin increase percutaneous absorption.
 Occlusive dressings substantially increase the percutaneous absorption of topical corticosteroids.
 Thus, occlusive dressings may be a valuable therapeutic adjunct for treatment of resistant dermatoses (see DOSAGE AND ADMINISTRATION).

-Fluocinolone Acetonide Cream is indicated for the relief of the inflammatory and pruritic manifestations of corticosteriod-responsive dermatoses.
+Fluocinolone Acetonide Cream, USP is indicated for the relief of the inflammatory and pruritic manifestations of corticosteriod-responsive dermatoses.

 Topical corticosteroids are contraindicated in those patients with a history of hypersensitivity to any of the components of the preparation.